“Those days, we ate only once”, exclaimed 34-year old Mala, breathing a sigh of relief as she glanced at the toilet placed in the corner of her house.

 World Health Organisation released a fact sheet on Sanitation (February 2018) which states that ‘Inadequate sanitation is estimated to cause 2.8 lakh diarrhoeal deaths annually and is a major factor in several neglected tropical diseases, including intestinal worms, schistosomiasis, and trachoma.
 Poor sanitation also contributes to malnutrition’.

-Sixteen households in Delhi’s urban slum in Sonia Vihar were given bio-toilets by an organisation called Bio-toilet Foundation in partnership with DRDO through World Vision India.
+Sixteen households in Delhi’s urban slum in Sonia Vihar were given bio-toilets by an organisation called Bio-toilet Promotion Foundation which uses DRDO’s bio-digester technology, through World Vision India.

 Mala’s family is among the sixteen families that received these toilets.